-- > No casual leave is allowed in training period. - > Participants living in the dormitory are advised to follow the norms of the dormitory. - The campus area is a "Non Smoking Zone".
-Participants are advised to refrain from smoking inside the Academy. - > Participants are not allowed to enter the dormitory after 11:00pm at night.
+No casual leave is allowed in training period.

+- > Participants living in the dormitory are advised to follow the norms of the dormitory. - > The campus area is a "Non Smoking Zone".
+Participants are advised to refrain from smoking inside the Academy. - > Participants are not allowed to enter the dormitory after 11:00pm at night. - > Participants have to maintain health rules during covid-19 situations.

 1.13.
-Conclusion:

-Throughout the Training Programme, NATA Gazipur wants to develop the skill of the service holders and seeks cordial response and co-operation from all quarters for successful implementation the training course.
+Conclusion: Throughout the Training Programme, NATA Gazipur wants to develop the skill of the service holders and seeks cordial response and co-operation from all quarters for successful implementation the training course.
 All faculties and staffs of the Academy are always ready to serve the participants without showing any kinds of casualness.

-PART- II
+PART-II